 The AHCA cuts the financial assistance that low- to middle-income families need to afford coverage, hiking up premium costs.
-For those who can retain coverage, the ACHA's erosions of Essential Health Benefits standards could drastically increase cost sharing.
-And, the AHCA's continuous coverage provision allows companies to charge exorbitant penalties for those who have experienced a gap in coverage.
+For those who can retain coverage, the AHCA's erosions of Essential Health Benefits standards will drastically increase cost sharing.
+By gutting the Essential Health Benefits provision, coverage for maternity and newborn care, mental health services, and certain pediatric services, among other benefits that women of color depend on, will be denied.
+Approximately 13 million women who gained access to maternity coverage under the ACA42 stand to lose their coverage.

+The AHCA's continuous coverage provision allows companies to charge exorbitant penalties for those who have experienced a gap in coverage.
 Increasing premiums, higher cost sharing and soaring penalties will hit women of color harder because they already earn less due to pervasive racial and gender inequalities.
-The additional burdens this bill would place on low- to middle-income women of color will push quality, comprehensive health coverage out of reach and exacerbate the already high rates of poverty experienced by Black,30 Latina31 and AAPI women.32
+The additional burdens this bill would place on low- to middle-income women of color will push quality, comprehensive health coverage out of reach and exacerbate the already high rates of poverty experienced by Black,43 Latina44 and AAPI women.45

-- Black women are typically paid 63 cents for every dollar paid to white, non-Hispanic men.33 - Latinas are paid 54 cents for every dollar paid to white, non-Hispanic men.34 - While Asian-American women as a whole earn 85 cents for every dollar paid to white, non-Hispanic men, Southeast Asian and Pacific Islander women experience some of the widest wage gaps compared to other racial and ethnic groups.
-For example, Burmese and Marshallese women make only 44 cents for every dollar paid to white, non-Hispanic men.35
+- Black women are typically paid 63 cents for every dollar paid to white, non-Hispanic men.46 - Latinas are paid 54 cents for every dollar paid to white, non-Hispanic men.47 - While Asian-American women as a whole earn 85 cents for every dollar paid to white, non-Hispanic men, Southeast Asian and Pacific Islander women experience some of the widest wage gaps compared to other racial and ethnic groups.
+For example, Burmese and Marshallese women make only 44 cents for every dollar paid to white, non-Hispanic men.48

 The AHCA would have a devastating, long-term impact on women of color's health, economic security and progress.

 It is an attack on reproductive justice.